It is important that you read this declaration carefully so that you are happy you understand its content.

 Your personal statement must be completed by you and we do undertake checks to verify that it is your own work.

-If your personal statement includes material that appears to have been copied from another source, we may notify the training providers to which you have applied, whose decision it will be to take what action they consider appropriate.
+If your personal statement includes material that appears to have been copied from another source, we may notify the universities and colleges to which you have applied, whose decision it will be to take what action they consider appropriate.

-We, and the training providers, may, at any time, ask you, your referees or your employer to provide more information about your application.
+We, and the universities and colleges, may, at any time, ask you, your referee or your employer to provide more information about your application.
 For example, we may need to see proof of:

 - your identity